-Not to mention, all the streets leading up to this city center are filled with their own little life and stories as well.
-On each street, you’ll find unique restaurants, bars, craft shops, and plenty of places to nab yourself those souvenirs for your soon to be very jealous friends and families back home.
+The streets leading up to this city center are filled with their own little life and stories as well.
+You’ll find unique restaurants, bars, craft shops, and plenty of places to nab yourself those souvenirs for your soon to be very jealous friends and families back home.

-Once you’re ready to go a little further than your own two feet can take you the plaza near the capital building (and the streets surrounding the port as well) are swarmed with vintage American cars that double as taxis.
-If you’ve ever seen a photo of Cuba at all, I’m sure you’ve seen the iconic car somewhere in the photo.
+Once you’re ready to go a little further than your own two feet can take you, the plaza near the capital building (and the streets surrounding the port as well) are swarmed with vintage American cars that double as taxis.

 If you are a barterer, this is your chance to show your skills.
-Even if you don’t know where you want to go or see, the taxi drivers will take you to the “hot” spots and all the best stops.
-Bonus points if they speak English well as they will fill you in on a lot as you drive around.
-Everything from their culture down to their family life or the best bar to buy a Cuba Libre!
-(A local favorite!
-Havana Club Rum-Native to Havana- mixed with coke)
+Even if you don’t know where you want to go or see, the taxi drivers will take you to the “hot” spots and all the best stops while filling you in on Cuban history as you cruise.

-Speaking of Cuba Libres….There are rooftop bars and restaurants all over the city.
-Some of the prettiest ones are next door to the capital on top of hotels.
+If you're not a drinker the coke you order will likewise be nothing like you find back home.
+Scout out a breezy rooftop bar-they'll be located all over the city.
+Some of the prettiest rooftop restaurants and bars are next door to the capital on top of hotels.

 Pro Travel Tip: You do not need to be staying in the hotels to go up to the bars when they’re open.
 They offer incredible views of the city and in the nicer hotels maybe even some form of air conditioning.
 A chilled room is a rarity across the country.
 Look out over the city and enjoy watching all the vintage cars litter the streets with color.

 Wi-Fi has only been available to the Cubans themselves for a short period of time.
-Despite Wi-Fi squares being available in some places (You’ll be able to tell by the mass amounts of people grouping in one square on their phones), it is not worth the purchase during your stay.
-Not to mention it is expensive and sketchy at best.
+Although Wi-Fi squares are available in some places, it typically was poor and sketchy service at best upon purchase.

 As a general rule of thumb, if there are ever locals lining up for something, it’s probably a good sign.
 The occasional churro truck at a street corner will ALWAYS have a line.
 For a quarter of a CUC (one of the current major currencies equal to slightly more than a dollar), you can buy yourself freshly made churros and even add powder sugar or chocolate on top.
 They’ll pull them straight out of the oil for you and are deliciously sweet and always hot!